Indira (film)

 Indira is a 1995 Indian Tamil-language drama film co-written and directed by Suhasini Maniratnam.
-It features Anu Hasan (cousin of Suhasini) in the title role with Arvind Swamy, Radharavi, Nassar and Ashwini.
+It features Arvind Swamy with Anu Hasan (Suhasini's cousin) in the title roles, Radharavi, Nassar and Ashwini.
 A. R. Rahman composed the film's score and soundtrack, while Santosh Sivan handled the film's cinematography.

 Plot

 The film revolves around a group of villagers from Maranur, India, and their clash with a neighbouring village leader as their community begins to prosper.
 Soon, money and greed threaten a will for peaceful coexistence between the two rivalling communities.
-The main theme involves the role of the caste system and how the younger generation strive to overcome it.
+The main theme involves the role of the caste system and how the younger generation strives to overcome it.